 - Sinks and bathtubs can house flowers or salad gardens.

 - Plant flowers in old bicycles or wagons.

 - Reused glass lamp shades can add beauty to your outdoor space.

 - An open acoustic guitar can hold shelves of small plants.

 - Grow flowering vines in old light fixtures.

 - The drawers of a small old dresser or nightstand can hold a cascade of plants.

 - Cans, containers, and jars are perfect for starting seeds & small plants.

 - Try these easy upcycled seed starters made with milk cartons.

-- Milk jugs are great for hanging plants like tomatoes.
+- Milk jugs can work for hanging plants like tomatoes.

 Find what speaks to you and create a garden that is truly one of a kind!
 We’d love to hear about your repurposed planter ideas.
-Tell us about them in the comments or tag us on Instagram.
+Tell us about them in the comments.